 1- 1/2 serrano chilis

 1 tablespoon grated garlic

 1 1/2 cup frozen peas, defrosted

 Slice the serranos lengthwise then cut into thirds.
 Dice the red onions.
-In the ghee cook the onions and serranos in for fifteen minutes until cooked well.
+In 2 tablespoons of ghee cook the serranos just until roasted on both sides.
+Remove from the ghee.
+Cook the red onions in the ghee for fifteen minutes until cooked well.
 Let cool slightly and puree in a NutriBullet or mixie.

-At this point, you can add in the peas, cottage cheese, spinach or tofu chunks.
-If adding coconut milk, add that at the very end.
+At this point, you can add in the muttar (peas), cottage cheese, spinach or tofu chunks.
+If making a vegan version add coconut milk instead of the cottage cheese.
+Add that at the very end.